czukowski/I2C-Flexel.h/README.md

 documentation and example files here, to the `Docs` subfolder, in order to preserve the knowledge.
 Hope the author wouldn't mind.

-There is still a copy of the original website in the [Wayback Machine](http://web.archive.org)!
+There is still a copy of the original website in the [Wayback Machine](http://web.archive.org) (if you consider yourself lucky finding the documentation you needed there, know that the service is accepting [donations](https://archive.org/donate/))!